Toddler Drinks — What Does the Research Say About These Products?

 Like the baby formula they’re supposed to help children transition away from, toddler milks tend to be quite pricey.

-To start, toddler drinks are not the same as supplemental nutrition drinks for children.
-Those products usually come pre-mixed in a variety of flavors and are used as medical nutrition supplements for children with a specific medical need.
-Supplemental nutrition drinks aren’t specifically transitional beverages, and you should only be using them if your doctor or dietitian recommends it.
+Toddler drinks are not the same as the supplemental nutrition drinks for children that may be prescribed by your doctor to help with growth.
+These products usually come pre-mixed in a variety of flavors and are used as medically necessary for children with specific medical needs.
+Supplemental nutrition drinks should only be used if your doctor or dietitian recommends them.
 These drinks are higher in calories than powdered toddler drinks and regular milk.

-Now that we have a working definition of toddler nutrition drinks, it’s time to talk about the claims their manufacturers make.
+Now that we have a working definition of toddler drinks, it’s time to talk about the claims their manufacturers make.
 Are these “transitional drinks” actually necessary for your little one?
-Or are we reinventing the wheel when we could just give our kids good old-fashioned whole milk?
+Or are we reinventing the wheel, when we could just give our kids good old-fashioned whole milk?

 Hyland doesn’t pull any punches when it comes to the science around toddler nutrition drinks.
 “There is no literature to support the claim that toddler milks are necessary or warranted for a developmentally neurotypical child,” she states.